galaxyproject/training-material/topics/admin/tutorials/ansible/tutorial.md

 # (Optional) Ansible Vault

 Now that you have a small role built up, you might start thinking about deploying larger and more complex services and infrastructure.
 One last common task we want to cover here is the inclusion of secrets.
+Ansible Vault is really useful to include encrypted secrets in your playbook repository.

 > ### {% icon hands_on %} Hands-on: Setting up secrets
 >